scraed/CharacteristicGuidanceWebUI/README.md

 - **Version Requirement**: The extension is developed for Stable Diffusion WebUI **v1.6.0 or higher**.
 It may works for previous versions but not guaranteed.

 ## Installation
-Follow these steps to install the CharacteristicGuidanceWebUI extension:
+Follow these steps to install the Characteristic Guidance Web UI extension:

 1. Navigate to the "Extensions" tab in the Stable Diffusion web UI.
 2. In the "Extensions" tab, select the "Install from URL" option.